 Make a list of all the things your child seems to have the most fun doing.
 Some items on my daughter’s list were: rock climbing, swimming, making “how-to” videos, dressing up, acting, singing, painting, and so much more.

 Look through each list and see if there are any crossovers.
 I noticed that swimming, singing, and painting/crafting were things we both enjoyed!
 Now, pick the activity that appeals most to you – I chose singing.

 Schedule a block of time in your calendar to focus on being playful.
 It can be 20 minutes, an hour, or half a day.
 How much time you schedule will depend upon your child’s age, life circumstances, and the activity you are planning.
-The key is only to schedule as much time as you can be certain to have the ability and desire to focus 100% of your energy and attention on your child.
+The key is only to schedule as much time as you can to be sure to have the ability and desire to focus 100% of your energy and attention on your child.
 For these purposes, 5 minutes of full focus is better than 2 hours of distracted engagement.

-If your activity requires any prep work, try to do it the night before.
+If your activity requires prep work, try to do it the night before.
 However, I advise keeping it as minimalist as possible.
 Kids don’t need much to be entertained when they have someone’s full attention and an open mind!
 And if you spend hours on prep work, you’re more likely to set up unrealistic expectations for your time together . . . which is often a recipe for disappointment due to unmet expectations.
 That’s exactly the *opposite* of what we’re going for here.
 Our goal is to have no expectations.

-Just be fully engaged, fully present, fully alive, fully cooperative, and fully open to new experiences and ideas!
+Just be fully engaged, present, fully alive, cooperative, and open to new experiences and ideas!

 Invite your child to play!
 It might seem silly or feel unnatural at first, but it is a key component.
 Every parent has listened to their child ask them a million times, “Mommy/daddy, will you play with me?!?!?!”
 Well, now it’s your turn.